jovinks18/linea/README.md

 npm run test:eval
 ```

 It fails when any action F1 is below the configured floor or when `unsafe_gate_rate` is greater than zero.
-The floors are intentionally lenient while the golden set is small and should rise as the set grows.
+The current blocker-action F1 is below the floor, so the CI gate fails by design.
+The intended fix is a better classifier and decision path, not lowering the floor.

 ## Autonomy Gates